aniaklr/STE_SME/STE.md

 - Send a meeting invitation:
     - Prepare a clear agenda
     - Prepare a list of questions.
 If not able to ask detailed questions:
-      - List the problem statements
+      1. List the problem statements
-      - List exact tasks you want to complete during the meeting
+      2. List exact tasks you want to complete during the meeting

 ## Conduct the **meeting/call**
-- Use previously prepared agenda
+- Prepare an agenda beforehand
 - Note next steps
-- Assign task owners per task
+- Assign tasks to task owners
-- Assign deadlines per task
+- Assign deadlines to tasks

 ## **Support** SMEs proactively
-- Ask who from SMEs team can support this particular task
+- Ask who can support this particular task in the SME team
-- Ask who from your team can support this particular task
+- Ask who can support this particular task in your team

 ## **Escalate**
 - Ask more experienced team members for assistance
-- Prepare an escalation template and adjust to the case needs
+- Prepare an escalation template and adjust it to the case needs
-- Do not blaim the SME - ask about unresponsiveness reason
+- Do not blame the SME.
+When they don't respond, ask for reason
   - Suggest a solution or support